 Dries out liquids

 Another known effect of 3-carene is its drying capabilities.
 It can dry out extra bodily fluids like saliva, mucosa, tears, sweat, and even menstrual blood.
 Because of its drying effect, it’s a go-to terpene for antihistamine use.
 If a person has a runny nose, this terpene may help.
-Some products with 3-carene are used to target excessive mucus production and menstruation.
+Some products with are used to target excessive mucus production and menstruation.

-As per anecdotal reports, 3-carene can also dry the mouth or throat when one consumes it.
+As per anecdotal reports, it can also dry the mouth or throat when one consumes it.
 There are no reported toxic effects on this terpene.
 However, when taken in concentrations beyond the recommended dosages, an individual can experience mild irritation to the respiratory tract.

 Generally, monoterpenes have anxiolytic, hypnotic, and sedative effects.
-As a monoterpene, 3-carene also has sleep-enhancing properties.
+As a monoterpene, it’s also has sleep-enhancing properties.
 According to the International Journal of Molecular Sciences, researchers concluded that this terpene “has potential as a hypnotic drug in pharmacological therapy.”

 Researchers suggest that one can take advantage of the beneficial effects of 3-carene through forest bathing, inhaling pine essential oils, and oral supplements.
 They add, “We propose 3-carene as an excellent therapeutic agent for patients having sleep disorders or anxiety.”